ingredio/NLP_utils/entity_extraction/README.md

 `python predict_task1.py`

 Predict_task1.py loads the best model found during training.
-Then it imports a file that contains the json entries classified during the second phase and applies preprocessing to it.
-It splits the abstract into sentences, uses BERT tokenizer to tokenize the sentences and transforms them to torch tensors.
+Then it imports a file that contains the json entries classified during the second phase.
+This file should exist in the root folder and its name should be defined in the config_task1.py file.
+The script then applies preprocessing to it where it splits the abstract into sentences, uses BERT tokenizer to tokenize the sentences and transforms them to torch tensors.
 It then adds a label (1 if the word is classified as a compound name and 0 if not) to each word based on the prediction.
 Finally it returns the words classified as compound names.